 Similarly, the music that you see on TV is limited to specific sections of the parade that are difficult to access without standing in a pen from 7am onwards or knowing someone.
-However, there is a secret to seeing the floats without the crowds for FREE.
+However, there is a secret to seeing the floats without the crowds for free.

 The best way to see the floats from the Macy’s Thanksgiving Day Parade

-The night before the Macy’s Thanksgiving Day parade, you can watch the balloons be blown up for free between 3pm and 10pm.
+The night before the Macy’s Thanksgiving Day parade, you can watch the balloons being blown up for free between 3pm and 10pm.
 If you head to Central Park West between 77th street and 81st street, you’ll see all the balloons that you’ll see the next morning.
 It’s really magical and the earlier you go, the more they grow.
 It’s an incredible sight and I would recommend it over the Macy’s Thanksgiving Day Parade even!

 For Thanksgiving dinner, you’ll find some restaurants open, but you’ll need to make reservations ahead of time.
 Expect most places closed after the morning.

 The next day, enjoy all the amazing deals for Black Friday at all the major American retailers!
 About a week beforehand, you’ll find a list of the best deals and where to find them although you might need to leave Manhattan to visit retailers like Walmart.